top of page

 Key Duties and Responsibilities:

-• Recruit volunteers through a range of methods in specific areas within counties for target schools as per annual targets and work to retain existing volunteers.
-Expand the recruitment of volunteers from different backgrounds and across communities.
+• Recruit volunteers in specific areas within counties for schools as per annual targets and work to retain existing volunteers.

 • Build strong relationships with partner schools to develop on-going partnerships ensuring more volunteers are placed and retained by the school and more children reached.

-• Identify relevant media channels and liaise with the communications manager re placing articles as directed.
-Be interviewed about Schoolreaders for occasional radio opportunities.
+• Identify relevant local media and liaise with the communications manager re placing articles as directed.

 • Follow the operations systems and procedures.
 Support the operations team during peak times with volunteer interviews and engagement.